 Answer the following questions for a given Koch Island:

-If the length of the square side at step 0 is 1 cm long, what is the perimeter of the Koch’ Island at step 1?
+If the side of the square in Step 0 is 1 cm long, what is the perimeter of the Koch Island in Step 1?
 Step 2?
 Step 3?
 Step n?

-If the length of the square side at step 0 is 1 cm long, what is the area of the figure appear at step 1?
+If the side of the square in Step 0 is 1 cm long, what is the area of the figure that appears in Step 1?
 Step 2?
 Step 3?
 Step n?

-Try to find examples of other planar figures where area and perimeter relation are of the same nature as in the Koch’ Island.
+Try to find examples of other planar figures where area and perimeter relations have the same nature as in the Koch Island.

 Art assignment.
-The instruction for each art gallery was: “Upload an original artwork (or artwork of an artist) that will express your interpretation of the math concept studied.
-Add one short sentence that explains your choice”.
-Although the art assignment was the smallest part of the course grade, there were students that invested a great deal of effort in it.
+The instruction for each art contribution was: “Upload an original artwork (or the artwork of an artist) that expresses your interpretation of the math concept studied.
+Add one short sentence explaining your choice”.
+Although the art assignment was the smallest part of the course grade, many students invested a great deal of effort in it.
 Following are five representative original artworks (Figure 2):